 \subsubsection{\boldmath \textit{Second case}: $f_R^{(b, \, n_b, \, d_b)}(0,i) \neq 0$}

-The KK mass spectrum is the same as in Eq.~\eqref{mass_spect_Psi_rose_bis}.
-Each KK level $(b, n_b)$ is thus degenerate with the $N$ KK modes of the level $(2, n_2)$ so $d_2 \in \llbracket 1, N+1 \rrbracket$: we label the KK modes with non-vanishing wave functions at the junction by the triplet $(2, n_2, N+1)$.
-The KK wave functions are
+The KK-mass spectrum is the same as in Eq.~\eqref{mass_spect_Psi_rose_bis}.
+Each KK-level $(b, n_b)$ is thus degenerate with the $N$ KK-modes of the level $(2, n_2)$ so $d_2 \in \llbracket 1, N+1 \rrbracket$: we label the KK-modes with nonvanishing wave functions at the junction by the triplet $(2, n_2, N+1)$.
+The KK-wave functions are